eosnetworkfoundation/grant-framework/applications/trustswap.md

 - **Contact Email:** steban@gmail.com
 - **Website:** https://trustswap-testnet.web.app/

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview

 TrustSwap is a decentralized crypto exchange build on top of the TrustEVM Blockchain.

 ### Overview

-> Please provide the following:

 - **Name:** TrustSwap
 - **Brief Description:** TrustSwap is a fork of the Uniswap open source project, it is built to work on top of TrustEVM Blokchain and deliver fast, secure and easy to use token trading.